 Griffin’s 19 years of experience, particularly with single-family homes, have given her a lot of insight into the problems that can crop up with rent-to-own homes.

 “If at any time the person that owns the home goes into foreclosure or they decide to sell the home, it’s very hard to be able to have the ability to get that money back that you’ve invested,” she says.
 “More people than I can count, the home went into foreclosure.”
 The renters had no clue there was even any trouble, and then the home was taken from under them.

 Using a rent-to-own program such as Home Partners helps reduce some of that risk.
 Instead of rent-to-own, the arrangement is what’s known as “rent with the right to purchase.”
 You pay rent, but you pay nothing additional toward the purchase price.
 Your rent and the purchase price are both locked in, and you get the right to buy the house whenever you’re ready, according to the terms of the agreement.

 Griffin recommends to her buyers that they make sure it’s a rental price that they can afford and that they can make sure they’re in an area where they can buy.
-“There’s just a lot of uncertainty around rent-to-own, unless it’s an investment property,” she said.
-That’s why a specialist company can benefit the buyer — by removing some of the risk that the seller might not make good on their end of the deal.
+“There’s just a lot of uncertainty around rent-to-own unless it’s an investment property,” she says.
+That’s why a specialist company can benefit the buyer — by removing some of the risks that the seller might not make good on their end of the deal.

 An experienced agent can help you think outside of the box and identify listings that have been lingering on the market for months.
-The sellers of those homes might be especially interested in renting, an opportunity that gets them a little extra money per month while both parties move toward an eventual sale.
+The sellers of those homes might be especially interested in renting, giving them the opportunity to earn a little extra money per month while both parties move toward an eventual sale.

 Arranged properly, rent-to-own agreements can benefit both parties.
 Your agent can help you locate these sellers and negotiate a deal.